bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

     2. Grab a x (multiply) block from the Points (Vectors) list.
         1. Place a random unit vector block into the first part.
         2. Give the second part a number, the higher the number, the faster the pong.
-            - This will tell the sprite to move in a random direction with a certian speed you give it.
+            - This will tell the sprite to move in a random direction with a certain speed you give it.
 2. Grab the move block from the Sprite list and place it after the clear to block.
     1. Place the `pong` sprite into this block.
         - This will update your sprite to move at the speed and direction you gave it above.
 Your pong will not move without this.